 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”

 Leroy remained at Camp 1 for ten days before he was sent to Camp 3, which had mostly enlisted men and a few officers.
-On October 28, the POWs from Camp 3 were moved to Camp 1.
+On October 28 to 30, the POWs from Camp 3 were moved to Camp 1 and the camp officially closed.
 This was done because the Japanese had sent many POWs out on work details and also started to ship POWs to Japan or other occupied countries.

 The POWs were sent out on work details one was to cut wood for the POW kitchens.
 It is known that at one point Scoops was in charge of this detail.
 The following is a description of the detail from a letter sent to his parents – after the war – by 1st Lt.
 Walter E. Scott who became friends with Scoop while a POW.